-- Using a position of responsibility such as teacher, communty or youth leader
+- using a position of responsibility such as teacher, community or youth leader

 To express views which:

-- Format, justify or glorify terrorist violence in furtherance of particular beliefs;
+- incite, justify or glorify terrorist violence in furtherance of particular beliefs

-- Foment other serious criminal activity or seek to provoke others to serious criminal acts or
+- foment other serious criminal activity or seek to provoke others to serious criminal acts